Mikey Sheehy: Senior

 Sheehy made his senior inter-county debut for Kerry in the 1973–1974 National Football League campaign.
 Kerry reached the final of the competition and recorded a victory, following a replay, over Roscommon.
 Sheehy retained his place as a substitute for Kerry's unsuccessful Munster Senior Football Championship campaign.

 In 1975 a new-look Kerry team was formed under the management of former player Mick O'Dwyer.
 That year Sheehy won his first senior Munster title, dethroning Cork as provincial champions in the process.
 Sheehy later lined out in his first senior All-Ireland SFC final.
-Reigning champions Dublin provided the opposition, and were installed as the favourites over the youngest Kerry team of all time.
+Reigning champions Dublin provided the opposition against over the youngest Kerry team of all time.
 On a rain-soaked day, John Egan and substitute Ger O'Driscoll scored two goals, and Dublin were beaten by 2–12 to 0–11.
 It was Sheehy's first All-Ireland SFC winners' medal.

 In 1976 Sheehy captured his second Munster title, before later lining out in his second All-Ireland final.
 Once again it was Dublin who provided the opposition.
 Jimmy Keaveney converted a penalty to help Dublin to a 3–8 to 0–10 victory.

 1977 began with Sheehy winning a second National League medal on the field of play, and a third consecutive Munster title following another win over Cork.
 Kerry later took on Dublin for the third consecutive year; however, this time it was in the All-Ireland semi-final.
-Dublin won the game, and Sheehy was still left waiting for a second All-Ireland medal.
+Dublin won the game.

 In 1978, Kerry faced little competition in the provincial championship once again.
 A defeat of Cork gave Sheehy a fourth Munster winners' medal in a row.
 Kerry later qualified for a third All-Ireland final in four years.
 Old rivals Dublin provided the opposition.
 The game is chiefly remembered for Sheehy's sensational goal.
 The Kerry forward lobbed the ball over the head of Paddy Cullen, who was caught off his line arguing with the referee, Seamus Aldridge.
 At the full-time whistle, Kerry were the winners by 5–11 to 0–9.

 In 1979, Kerry made it five-in-a-row in Munster, as Cork fell by ten points in the provincial final.
 Sheehy later went in search of a third All-Ireland medal as he lined out in a fourth championship decider.
 Dublin provided the opposition for the fifth consecutive occasion.
-Two goals by Sheehy, and a third by John Egan, helped the 'Kingdom' to a 3–13 to 1–8 victory.
+Two goals by Sheehy and a third by John Egan, helped Kerry to a 3–13 to 1–8 victory.
 It was Sheehy's third All-Ireland winners' medal.